andpuc23/FSE_Final_MeshNet/ReadMe.md

 ## Quickstart

 __scripts__ directory contains shell scripts for the main subroutines:
+1. install_libs.sh downloads all required python libraries, listed in requirements.txt
-1. get_dataset.sh to download the dataset from Google.Drive
+2. get_dataset.sh to download the dataset from Google.Drive
-2. preprocess_data.sh does the data processing - unzips downloaded archive, reencodes the mesh models, etc.
+3. preprocess_data.sh does the data processing - unzips downloaded archive, re-encodes the mesh models, etc.
-3. train_model.sh performs the model training
+4. train_model.sh performs the model training
-4. eval_model.sh checks model performance
+5. eval_model.sh checks model performance

+To use the project as-is run all the .sh files sequentially

 ## Development